shawnthompson/resume/jobs/CSD16J-014622-000313/cover-letter.md

 As part of the Principle Publisher team for the Web Renewal Initiative, I often get requests from other on boarding departments to create new components for the Canada.ca website and I have to analyze if what the client is asking is either already possible, needs modification of something that is present or needs to be developed from scratch.

-When I was part of the Service Canada internet publishing team, one of my main responsibilities was to take request from clients, analyze their needs and triage it to a colleague who was best suited for the task.
+When I was part of the Service Canada internet publishing team, one of my main responsibilities was to take request from clients, analyze their needs and delegate it to a colleague who was best suited for the task.
 Once the employee was finished the job, I would have to review their work and give feedback before sending it back to the client for final review.

 ### Experience providing advice, options and recommendations in the definition, development and implementation of IM/IT solutions.